 4. Kids need warm, dry, high-quality gear

-Abby’s first camping trip was when she was three weeks old, and in her first year she logged over 60 nights in a tent.
+Abby’s first camping trip was when she was three weeks old.
+In her first year she logged over 60 nights in a tent.
 We learned right away that as long as she was warm and dry, she loved being outside.
 We invested in a high quality, 20-degree down sleeping bag the first year and used a webbing cam strap to close off the excess length.
 It lasted until she was nine and was one of our best investments to ensure outdoor family fun.
-Once she was two, she got her own Therm-a-Rest sleeping bag (just like ours) and slept better in a tent than she did at home.
+Once she was two, she got her own Therm-a-Rest sleeping pad (just like ours) and slept better in a tent than she did at home.

 5. Break down challenging tasks into manageable segments